What the heck is an escape room?

 What should I bring?

-Just bring your friends, your sense of adventure, and your winning spirit.
+Just bring your team, your sense of adventure, and your winning spirit.
 If you need reading glasses you will probably want to bring them too as some rooms feature dim lighting.
 But please leave your smartphone in your pocket or purse during the course of the game— Google won’t help you!

 What if I need to reschedule?